datos-abiertos-cr/orientacion/codigo-de-conducta.md

 La representación de un proyecto puede ser definida o clarificada por los mantenedores del proyecto.

-This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
-Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
-Representation of a project may be further defined and clarified by project maintainers.

 ## Ejecución
-## Enforcement

 Instancias de abuso, acoso o comportamiento inaceptable puede ser reportado contactando al equipo[ronny.hernandezm@gmail.com o erickcamo19@gmail.com].
 Todos las quejas serán revisadas